sephii/taxi/doc/userguide.rst

 You'll probably want to install a backend as well.
 The backend is the part that allows you to push your timesheet entries to a centralized location.
-For the list of available backends, refer to the :ref:`backends_list`.
+For the list of available backends, refer to the :ref:`supported_backends` list.

 Getting started
 ---------------